-- 1. Re-enrollment Student not on Suspension or Dismissal A student enrolled in developmental courses prior to 1990 who was not suspended or dismissed will be considered to have had one enrollment.
-If reenrollment is in the same course(s), the student will be placed on developmental probation.
+- 1. Student not on Suspension or Dismissal A student enrolled in developmental courses prior to 1990 who was not suspended or dismissed will be considered to have had one enrollment.
+If re-enrollment is in the same course(s), the student will be placed on developmental probation.
 Failure to attain an "S" grade will result in developmental suspension.
 The student may appeal to the Admissions Committee.
-Decisions of the Admissions Committee may be appealed to the chief academic officer. - 2.
+Decisions of the Admissions Committee may be appealed to the Vice-President of Academic and Student Affairs - 2.
 Student on Suspension A student on developmental suspension may not re-enroll until such time as the student tests into credit courses or required higher-level developmental courses.
 Developmental suspension will last for a minimum of one regular semester.
 After the semester has passed, the student may re-take the placement test once per semester. - 3.
 Student on Dismissal A student on developmental dismissal may not re-enroll until such time as the student tests into credit courses or required higher-level developmental courses.

-LIBRARY/LEARNING RESOURCES CENTER
+LIBRARY/LEARNING RESOURCES CENTER Contact: Janet Justis @ 757.789.1723